Lleeshen/COEN-20/README.md

 Lab 8: Compare performance of evaluating a polynomial with floating registers and fixed point reals;
       Driver function uses this to show sine wave graph.

+Lab 9: Use SIMD and Saturating Functions to modify picture;
+      Driver function provides picture and ability to modify RGB